-The Village of Richfield offers limited recycling at our Recycling Center 1345 Hillside Road behind the Department of Public Works building.
+The Village of Richfield offers limited recycling at our Transfer Station (1345 Hillside Road) behind the Department of Public Works building.
 It is staffed by part-time employees, and has limited hours and services.

-Recycling yard services (dropping off leaves and brush) are offered on the first and third Saturdays of each month from 7:00 am to 1:00 pm.
-From April to November the Recycling yard is also open the second and fourth Thursday of the month from 6:00 pm to 8:00 pm.
-After the 3rd Saturday in November the yard closes until the spring for yard waste and leaves.
-A nominal fee may be charged for yard waste.
+All Transfer Station services are offered on the first and third Saturdays of each month from 7:00 am to 1:00 pm.
+From April to November, the Transfer Station is also open the second and fourth Thursday of the month from 6:00 pm to 8:00 pm.

-Burn Permits (PDF) are also sold at the Recycling Center for a monthly fee of $3.00 or an annual fee of $15.00.
+Burn Permits (PDF) are also sold at the Transfer Station for a monthly fee of $3.00 or an annual fee of $15.00.

 If you have any questions, please call the Village Hall (262) 628-2260 Ext.
 118 during normal business hours.